-- Career Opportunities in the Trades, an after school club focused on helping students explore career options different types of technical trades.
+- Career Opportunities in the Trades, an after school club focused on helping students explore career options different types of technical trades. **RUNNER UP**

 - Future and More, a weekend or after school enrichment program where kids connect with mentors who'll help them build soft skills for the workplace.